Olivier-Boudeville/Ceylan-Mobile/doc/mobile.rst

  $ cd Ceylan-Mobile && make all

-Then only one will be able to fight encodings (ex: for special characters) and SMS parts and sequences.
-MMS should provide a lot of fun too.
+Then one will be able to enjoy using one's mobile from Erlang.

 Testing Ceylan-Mobile